 Entering the 2019 postseason, the club was just 1-5 in postseason series all-time, with the lone win coming as the Expos in the 1981 NLDS.
 But one October stretch can change a lot, and now the Nationals are 5-5 in postseason series, having won four rounds in 2019.
 They became the first team in postseason history to win three winner-take-all games in a single postseason, and, of course, the first team to win the World Series without winning a home game.

 The Astros are another team that’s changed its postseason results a lot lately.
 The team lost each of the first seven series in its postseason history, finally winning the 2004 NLDS against the Braves to get one in the win column.
 From 1980-2015, the Astros went 4-10 in postseason series.
-But since the 2017 playoffs began, it’s been a different story -- the Astros have gone 8-2 in series since then, including a win in the 2017 World Series and a trip to the 2019 Fall Classic.
+But since the 2017 playoffs began, it’s been a different story -- the Astros have gone 10-4 in series since then, including a win in the 2017 World Series and trips to the 2019 and '21 Fall Classics.

 The Tigers lost the first four postseason series in franchise history, in the 1907-09 and 1934 World Series.
 But they won the 1935 World Series, and went on to win in 1945, 1968 and 1984, too.